FedericoBruzzone/tgt/README.md

 make COMMAND

 COMMAND:
-  all    # fmt, clippy, test, build build  # Build the project run    # Run the project fmt    # Format the code clippy # Run clippy test   # Run the tests clean  # Clean the project help   # Print the help message
+  all            # Run fmt, clippy and test build_local    # Build the project using cargo; you need to have setup the LOCAL_TDLIB_PATH environment variable build_download # Build the project using cargo; it will download the tdlib library thanks to the tdlib-rs crate run_local      # Run the project using cargo; you need to have setup the LOCAL_TDLIB_PATH environment variable run_download   # Run the project using cargo; it will download the tdlib library thanks to the tdlib-rs crate fmt            # Format the code using cargo clippy         # Format the code using nightly cargo test           # Run clippy using cargo clean          # Run tests using cargo help           # Clean the project using cargo
 ```

 ## License